 A mapped area established pursuant to IDO procedures where IDO regulations specific to that area apply.
 Small areas adopted after May 18, 2018 shall be no less than 5 acres, shall include no fewer than 25 lots, and shall include properties owned by no fewer than 15 property owners.
 Overlay zones are considered small areas but have a different minimum size threshold.
-See also Zone Definitions for Overlay Zone.
+See also Measurement Definitions for Small Area and Zone Definitions for Overlay Zone.